State Facts About Abortion: New Jersey

 National Background and Context

-• In 2011, 48% of New Jersey counties had no abortion clinic.
-28% of New Jersey women lived in these counties.
+•In 2017, some 33% of New Jersey counties had no clinics that provided abortions, and 26% of New Jersey women lived in those counties.

 Restrictions on Abortion